yongxinlyu/yongxinlyu.github.io/_posts/2026-02-03-topic-modelling-II.md

 ---
 layout: post
-title: Topic modelling learning journal part 2
+title: Topic modelling learning journal (part 2)
 date: 2026-02-03 00:00:00
-description: to the wonderland of natural language processing
+description: explore the research space of ARC discovery projects
 categories: research
 featured: false
 ---

-In my previous post, topic modelling learning journal part 1, I shared how I learned topic modelling as a beginner.
-In this post I will continue to share my first project: ARC discovery project.

----

-### **My First Project: Discovery Projects**

-The fastest way for me to learn is through a concrete project.
-I chose **ARC Discovery Projects from the 2023–2026 funding rounds** as my first formal NLP task.
+In my previous post, [Topic modelling learning journal (part 1)](https://yongxinlyu.github.io/blog/2026/topic-modelling-I/), I shared how I approached learning topic modelling as a beginner.
+For me, the fastest way to learn is always through a concrete project,  so I chose **ARC Discovery Projects from the 2023–2026 funding rounds** as my first formal NLP task.

 Like many researchers who have spent a large part of their academic life chasing funding, I believe that understanding **emerging trends**—and what kinds of topics attract funding—is extremely important.